 Floating shelves on a stairway wall require different thinking than standard room installations because of the angle and sight lines.
 These walnut-toned shelves follow the stairs’ diagonal line while creating a striking book display organized by spine color.

-The white walls provide clean contrast that makes both the dark wood shelves and the colorful book spines stand out.
+The white walls provide clean contrast that makes both the dark wood shelves and colorful book spines stand out.
 The black stairway railing creates interesting visual frames and adds another layer of architectural interest without cluttering the space.

 Earth-Toned Gallery Shelves with Botanical Art